US police violence: A few bad apples or systemic racism?

 "I think 99.9 per cent of our law enforcement officers are great Americans," Robert O’Brien told CNN’s "State of the Union" on Sunday.

-Dr Shola Mos-Shogbamimu, a lawyer and political activist, says the problem is much more widespread than authorities would like to admit.
+Dr Shola Mos-Shogbamimu, a lawyer and political activist, says the problem of racial bias is much more widespread than authorities would like to admit.

 "It's utter nonsense for them to refer to it as a few bad eggs and that there's no systemic racism."